ttntm/ttntm/src/blog/2024/46-website-evolution-q1-24.md

 Some of these updates were announced in [previous blog posts](/tags/website/), others evolved into longer deep dive articles.
 However, I've added, changed and updated many more things recently, which lead to the idea of a new "Website Evolution" series taking shape.
 Right now, you're reading the first post in this new series, and I'm planning to add more posts to it occasionally.

 A quick remark before we get started: this post will try to add context to the changes, updates and enhancements.
 An uncommented chronology of changes can always be found in the [Changelog](/changelog/).
+This post covers versions [3.6](/changelog/#3-6) to [3.13](/changelog/#3-13).

 ## Content and Pages